-Felicia Belair-Rigdon was born in Alexandria, Virginia where she spent her formative years in the same home attending St. Mary’s Academy and then Georgetown Visitation Preparatory School..
-Upon graduation, in 1957, she traveled to Stockholm, Sweden and studied ‘reclaim’ – graphic design- at Konstfackskolan.
+Felicia Belair-Rigdon was born in Alexandria, Virginia After graduation from High School she traveled to Stockholm, Sweden and studied ‘reclam’ or graphic design at Konstfackskolan.
 The curriculum focused on drawing from plaster casts, objects, and dried plants in addition to lettering and product design.
 Returning to the U.S she attended Parsons School of Design.
-Classes included painting, life drawing, sculpture and graphic design.
-A year later she transferred to Richmond Professional Institute, a branch of William and Mary in Richmond, Virginia.
-It was here that her instructor, Richard Carylon, developed her talent through the interpretation of literature and art history.
-The artist received a BFA in Design and Communications in 1963.
-After graduation from RPI(now VCU) she took advanced painting classes at the Corcoran School in Washington, D.C.
+Classes included painting, life drawing, sculpture and design.
+The artist received a BFA in Design and Communications from VCU in 1963.

-For a period of 20 years she was employed as a Designer and Art Director in Washington, D.C; she worked for noted companies including The Washington Post, Weitzman, DYM & Associates Advertising and the Brown Companies.
+Ms. Belair-Rigdon was employed as a designer and Art Director in Washington, D.C. with noted companies such as The Washington Post, Weitzman, DYM Advertising and the Brown Companies.

 The artist was juried into the Torpedo Factory Art Center in 1990 where she maintained a studio for 22 years receiving numerous awards through juried competitions.
-In 2011, she and her husband moved to Lewes, Delaware where she continues to create collage and assemblage.
-Delighting in experimentation, assemblage has been added to recent endeavors.
-Her work is in many private collections both here and in Europe.
+She has shown her collage paintings at the Virginia Museum of Fine Art, The Chrysler Museum, the Baltimore Museum, and the Hemicycle Gallery of the Corcoran Gallery of Art.
+Felicia was awarded a Solo Exhibition of thirty-five assemblages titled The Art of Memory at the Rehoboth Art League as a result of taking First Place two consecutive years.
+She is an Honorary Member of the Torpedo Factory Art Center in Old Town Alexandria.
+Moving to Lewes, Delaware, she continues to create collage paintings and assemblage has been added to recent endeavors.
+Her work is in many private collections both in the US and in Europe.

-The artist is a winner of the Open Studio Press, Exhibition- in- Print 1999, Mid Atlantic division of the New American Paintings judged by Linda Norden, curator of Contemporary Art at Harvard University’s Fogg Museum.
+The artist is a winner of the Open Studio Press, Exhibition- in- Print 1999, Mid-Atlantic division of the New American Paintings judged by Linda Norden, curator of Contemporary Art at Harvard University’s Fogg Museum.
 In addition, Ann Cohen DiPietro of the Heschler Museum awarded a solo exhibition at the Graphic Eye Gallery in Port Washington, NY.
-The artist’s works have been shown at The Corcoran Gallery of Art , The Virginia Museum of Fine Art, Richmond, VA, the Baltimore Museum and the Chrysler Museum, Newport News, VA.
+The artists’ works were exhibited at The Corcoran Gallery of Art, Washington DC; The Virginia Museum of Fine Art, Richmond, Virginia; the Baltimore Museum and the Chrysler Museum, Newport News, Virginia.

-“A compelling combination of past and present”, recent juror and New York critic Donald Kuspit remarks, “this is to me a central, contemporary and topical motif. . .which calls attention to vulnerability and mortality”.
-Ms. Belair-Rigdon was honored with Best In Show, Art Howard County 1993: The Howard County Arts Council by Steven Lanier of the Delaware Center For Contemporary Art.
+“A compelling combination of past and present, juror and New York critic Donald Kuspit remarks, ‘this is to me a central, contemporary and topical motif. . .which calls attention to vulnerability and mortality”.
+Ms. Belair-Rigdon was honored with Best In Show, Art Howard County 1993: The Howard County Arts Council by juror Steven Lanier formerly of the Delaware Center For Contemporarty Art.
 He states, “CreatorLifestories. . .subconsciously the allegorical mixed media collage challenges our sense of well being”.

 Selected Venues from Solo and Juried Exhibitions: